isene/hyperlist.vim/README.md

 is indented to the left with <c-d>, removing one level of numbering and increasing the number by one.

+To number or renumber a set of items, select them visually (using V in VIM) and press <leader>R. If the items are not previously numbered, they will now be numbered from 1 and onward.
+Only items with the same indentation as the first selected line will be numbered.
+If the first item is already numbered (such as 1.2.6), the remaining items within the selection (with the same indentation) will be numbered accordingly (such as 1.2.7, 1.2.8, etc.).

 As a sort of "presentation mode", you can traverse a WOIM list by using g<DOWN> or g<UP> to view only the current line and its ancestors.
 An alternative is <leader><DOWN> and <leader><UP> to open more levels down.